-Description This is the Tomcat webservice that enables new devices to register to the ZENworks server-agent secure communication as explained in "Secure Communication between Managed Devices and ZENworks Servers" on page 215.
+If you need to register external devices, we strongly recommend that you enable server-agent secure communication as explained in "Secure Communication between Managed Devices and ZENworks Servers" on page 205.
 When the ZENworks DMZ Server is "secured", only authorized devices can register through the server.